 I used the excess trimmings to create small balls, coat/roll them in a variety of coverings such as plain cocoa powder, desiccated coconut, whole or ground flaxseed and/or chia seeds, cocoa nibs for crunch, etc.

-*Please note that these do contain nuts*, one of Miss ND’s good friends at school is nut allergic and I am looking to put together a nut-free version, these are refined sugar-free, my main aim for now.
+*Please note that these do contain nuts*, I am looking to put together a nut-free version, these are refined sugar-free, my main aim for now.